Placeholder-Software/Dissonance/docs/Tutorial - Getting Started.md

 ### 1. Import Dissonance

 Import the Dissonance asset into the project.
-When you do this there will be several directories inside the "Integrations" directory, each integration provides support for other unity assets such as various different networking systems.
-There are a number of optional parts of dissonance which you can import to integrate with various other assets (such as Playmaker or Forge Networking), import whichever integrations you want to use for your game.
+When you do this there will be several directories inside the "Integrations" directory.
+Each integration provides support for other Unity assets such as various different networking systems.
+There are a number of optional parts of Dissonance which you can import to integrate with various other assets (such as Playmaker or Forge Networking).
+Import whichever integrations you want to use for your game.

 The basic tutorials are written assuming you will use UNet networking, so if you want to follow along make sure you install the UNet_LLAPI integration.